-With a successful blog, an internship at ET Canada, a freelance position at the Huffington Post, and over 30,000 Instagram followers, Neha Lobana is doing pretty well for herself; especially considering she is still in school, being only 21 years old.
+With a successful blog, an internship at ET Canada, a freelance position at the Huffington Post, and over 30,000 Instagram followers, Neha Lobana is doing pretty well for herself; especially considering she is still in school and only 21 years old.

 As the founder of the blog Vana, Lobana is recording her journey into the media industry while also exploring her interests in beauty and fashion.
 She sat down with us to discuss the future of Vana, her thoughts on the Canadian fashion industry, and the secrets to her success.